-On second reading, if the Council wishes to include all federal holidays as suggested, the ordinance could be further revised to include that construction noise is not allowed on all federally designated holidays throughout the Village.
-A change of this nature would add Martin Luther King, Jr. Day, Presidents Day, Juneteenth Independence Day, and Columbus Day to the holidays which are already restricted in the code.
+The fourth and final amendment changes the holidays on which construction noise is prohibited from specific holidays to federally recognized holidays.
+This change adds Martin Luther King, Jr. Day, Presidents Day, Juneteenth Independence Day, and Columbus Day to the holidays which are already restricted in the code.
 Good Friday, Yom Kippur, and Rosh Hashanah would remain as days on which construction noise is prohibited.
 This change would increase the number of total holidays on which construction noise is prohibited from ten (10) to fourteen (14).
 A change of this nature would be applied to all zoning districts within the Village.